elfredscom/atEX/faqs.md

 To start reading, login with your account.
 In case of paid posts, you need to have balance in your wallet to open and read.
 The wallet balance can go upto a negative 50 cents.

-To start writing, go to 'My Blog' from your homepage and create your first 'public' or 'paid' post!
+To start writing, go to 'My Blog' from your homepage and create your first 'public' or 'paid' post.

+**Units**

+All the transactions and payments are processed and presented in USD cents.

+All the session are tracked and charges calculated on the basis of duration for which blog is read in seconds.

+**EXYZ's Pricing**

+Please visit our [Pricing page](https://exyz.elfreds.com/pricing) for details information on pricing.

 **What do I get when I login with EXYZ?**

 That depends on the blogs you read and subscribe.
 Blogs can provide you with public posts (free to read),  or paid posts.
 The charge for paid post is not upfront but as you read on the blog.
-The monthly limit of charge per blog is USD 6.
-If your usage is 3 hours or more, you are charged 6 US Dollars.
-If your usage is less, your are charged proportionately less.

 **What to do if I find blog is not providing what I expected?**